e-nig-ma/e-nig-ma/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Cogitations on information security, philosophy, and economics.
+subtitle: Cogitations on information security and philosophy.

 profile:
   align: right